-Housing some of the finest collection of art in the world, New York’s MoMA showcases recognizable masterpieces from famous artist like Warhol, Calder, Picasso, and Van Gogh.
+Housing some of the finest collection of art in the world, New York’s MoMA showcases recognizable masterpieces from famous artists like Warhol, Calder, Picasso, and Van Gogh.
 With an extensive collection of art, sculpture, and photography, the museum is one of the topmost places to visit in New York.
 It gets really crowded during the peak tourist season like Christmas or late spring and summer when hordes of people come to get a glimpse of Van Gogh’s Starry Night or Picasso’s Les Demoiselles d’Avignon.

 4. Enjoy the skyline views from the iconic Empire State Building

 There’s no better way to understand the endless possibilities of New York City than by making a visit to the top of one of the skyscrapers.
 The 86th-floor deck offers stunning views of the city with the Hudson and East Rivers, the Brooklyn Bridge and the Statue of Liberty, but the views from 16 stories up on the 102nd-floor observatory are even more stunning with the full view of Central Park and yet, fewer visitors make it this far.
-Whatever you do in New York, make sure you visit the top of empire state building on your trip.
+Whatever you do in New York, make sure you visit the top of the empire state building on your trip.

 5. Salute the Statue of Liberty and enjoy the views from the Crown

 The landmark and the quintessential symbol of American liberty, this copper statue was constructed in 1886 and its massive pedestal houses an observation deck as well as exhibits the fascinating history.
-For millions of immigrants, the first glimpse of America is the statue of Liberty.
-Visitors approaching the Liberty Island from the Battery Park might experience the same feelings.
-Enjoy the views from the crown- a must do in New York, but remember to book the tickets in advance.
+For millions of immigrants, the first glimpse of America is the Statue of Liberty.
+Visitors approaching Liberty Island from Battery Park might experience the same feelings.
+Enjoy the views from the crown- a must-do in New York, but remember to book the tickets in advance.